-The driving distance from Las Vegas to Hoover Dam is 35 miles.
-And here I’m talking about starting off from the center of the Las Vegas Strip at Caesars Palace to the visitors’ center parking area.
+The driving distance from Las Vegas to Hoover Dam is 39 miles (or 63 kilometers).
+And here I’m talking about starting off from the center of the Las Vegas Strip at Caesars Palace to the visitors’ center.

 The driving time from Las Vegas to Hoover Dam is between 45 to 55 minutes, depending on traffic and your route.

 (Below “A” is the center of the Las Vegas Strip.
 “B” is the start of the new Boulder City Bypass, “C” is where you get on the Hoover Dam Access Road, and “D” is the Visitors’ Center)

 The easiest, fastest way to get to and from Hoover Dam and the Las Vegas Strip is to make your way south on either I-15, or south on the Las Vegas Strip.